node-projects/base-custom-webcomponent/README.md

 use [[expression]] for one way bindings

-use {{this.property:change;paste}} for two wa bindings wich listens to events 'change 'and 'paste'
+use {{this.property:change;paste}} for two wa bindings which listens to events 'change 'and 'paste'

 css:cssPropertyName=[[expression]] to bind to a css property

 class:className=[[boolExpression]] to set/remove a css class

-sub <template></template> elements are not bound, so elemnts like <iron-list> of polymer also work
+sub <template></template> elements are not bound, so elements like <iron-list> of polymer also work

-use repeat:nameOfItem=[[enumerableExpression]] on a Template Element to repeate it for every instance of the enumerable
+use repeat:nameOfItem=[[enumerableExpression]] on a Template Element to repeat it for every instance of the enumerable

 ## Developing